jhamer90811/MINERvA_NOvA_network_analysis/README.md

 * [test_networks](https://github.com/jhamer90811/MINERvA_NOvA_network_analysis/tree/master/test_networks)
-contains sample networks (as protobuf files) from both the MINERvA vertex finders as well as NOvA prong.
+contains sample networks (as protobuf files) from both the MINERvA vertex finders as well as NOvA prong networks.
 Pictures of the networks are also included.

 * [caffe_files](https://github.com/jhamer90811/MINERvA_NOvA_network_analysis/tree/master/caffe_files)
 contains the original Caffe network protobuf file, as well as the Python class compiled by Google's protobuf software.
 One minor modification was made to the original protobuf file in order to implement the "gradient scaler layer".
 Besides this, the file is the same as can be found on [Caffe's repository](https://github.com/BVLC/caffe).
+It should be noted that these files merely implement networks as protobuf messages.
+For full neural network functionality (like training and prediction), the user will need a deeper, more complete install of Caffe.

 * Data collection scripts for simple and complex attributes can be found in [data_collection_scripts](https://github.com/jhamer90811/MINERvA_NOvA_network_analysis/tree/master/data_collection_scripts).